MicrosoftDocs/azure-devops-docs/docs/pipelines/process/runs.md

 As runtime jobs complete, Azure Pipelines checks whether there are new jobs eligible to run.
 Similarly, as stages complete, Azure Pipelines checks if there are any more stages.

 Understanding the processing order clarifies why you can't use certain variables in [template parameters](template-parameters.md).
 The first template expansion step operates only on the text of the YAML file.
 Runtime variables don't yet exist during that step.
-After that step, template parameters have been resolved.
+After that step, template parameters are already resolved.

 You also can't use [variables](variables.md) to resolve service connection or environment names, because the pipeline authorizes resources before a stage can start running.
 Stage- and job-level variables aren't available yet.
 Variable groups are themselves a resource subject to authorization, so their data isn't available when checking resource authorization.